 - Temporal (e.g., pre-1825, 19th/20th century, contemporary)

-The minor in Latino/a studies consists of six courses (24 credits) emphasizing key intellectual and methodological capacities: exposure to the shared, transnational histories of Latin and Latino/a America; critical engagement with Spanish as a language of thought and cultural production; a shared, intellectual and interdisciplinary experience with a community of majors and minors in the program.
+The minor in Latino/a studies consists of six semester-long courses (24 credits).
+This minor emphasizes key intellectual and methodological capacities for Latino/a Studies: exposure to the shared, transnational histories of Latin and Latino/a America; critical engagement with Spanish as a language of thought and cultural production; a shared, intellectual and interdisciplinary experience with a community of majors and minors in the program.

 - One humanities or cultural communication course in Spanish (normally at the 200-level)